 HDPE (High-density polyethylene) plastics are also common.
 They’re used to make milk jugs, shampoo bottles, cleaning product containers, and detergent bottles, to name a few.
 These plastics are also widely recyclable in most areas.

 Plastics will be cleaned at the recycling facility.
-Just make sure to reduce waste by using all the products in the bottle, then lightly rinse and recycle them.
+Just reduce waste by using all the products in the bottle, then lightly rinse and recycle them.

 Some products that can be made from recycled HDPE include crates, film plastic, floor tiles, gardening tools, other non-food bottles, and even recycling bins!